syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endtabs %}

 #### Changing the Switch Editor thumb color

-By default switch editor Thumb color is Blue, you can change the thumb color by using `ThumbColor` property in the `DataFormSwitchItem`.
+You can change the thumb color by using `ThumbColor` property in the `DataFormSwitchItem`.

 {% tabs %}
 {% highlight C# %}